Alberta Ballet Company: Dancers

-Company artists of Alberta Ballet (2021/22):
+Dancers of Alberta Ballet (2025–2026):

 Alberta Ballet School

 The Professional Division at Alberta Ballet School is a full-time dance and academic training program for students in grades 7 through 12, with a part-time, dance-only option for those in grades 5 and 6.
 The School's Dedicated Contemporary Dance Stream is available to students in grades 10, 11 and 12 who wish to focus on contemporary dance.

 The School is led by Artistic Principal Ashley McNeil and, in 2018, was recognized by Canadian Heritage for its national impact in training artists for professional artistic careers, at the highest levels.